JamesHoltom/TermEngine/BUILDING.md

 The instructions below assume you have installed these libraries through vcpkg.

-## Visual Studio 2019

-Open `termengine.sln` in Visual Studio and build the project.

 ## VSCode

 This project requires that the _CMake_ and _CMake Tools_ extensions for VSCode are installed.